 And if you're planning to change careers, working while you're taking classes may also help you ease your transition.

 4. Budget responsibly and know what costs to expect

 Bills don't go away once you decide to go back to college.
 An 18-year-old's expenses might not be too significant, but a 40-year-old may have a mortgage, a family to feed and a car to insure.
 So how do you not neglect those responsibilities while still going back to college?

 If working full-time while attending college isn't possible, then you could:

-- Apply for scholarships targeted to nontraditional students
+- Apply for scholarships targeted to nontraditional or adult students

 - Apply for grants